 Something more affordable would be Bluefin iSUP boards, my personal pick in 2020, or equivalent, but which can still be rather on the heavy side for the wallet compared to these cheap ones here (unless they went on a hefty sale)…

 However, in case you do have enough excess money and you’re looking to get into this hobby a lot more seriously, you can pick one you fancy most from this best inflatable SUP article.

-My experience tells me it’s much nicer to get into the paddle board game without spending $1000 per board package!
+My experience tells me it’s much nicer to get into the paddle board game without spending a grand per board package!